Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

-The four consortium sites, Michigan Medicine - Department of Pediatrics and Communicable Diseases, Division of Pediatric Psychology, Saginaw Public Schools, Sunfield Center for Autism, ADHD, and Behavioral Health, and Thriving Minds Behavioral Health Center are located in Ann Arbor, Saginaw, and Brighton, Michigan.
-Intern supervision and didactic trainings occur at all four sites and at Michigan State University.
+The three consortium sites, Michigan Medicine, Department of Pediatrics, Division of Pediatric Psychology, Sunfield Center for Autism, ADHD, and Behavioral Health, and Thriving Minds Behavioral Health Center are located in Ann Arbor, and Brighton, Michigan.
+Intern supervision and didactic trainings occur at all three sites and at Michigan State University.

 MMPIC is currently an Association of Psychology Postdoctoral and Internship Centers (APPIC) member.
 MMPIC is accredited by the American Psychological Association.
 We have a 10 year renewal cycle and the next self-study is due in 2031.

 MMPIC has the following administrative structure.

 The consortium’s administrative home is Michigan State University.
 The department of Counseling, Educational Psychology, and Special Education (CEPSE) provides some faculty time and some administrative support to the consortium.
 The University of Michigan is also a university partner.
 The chair of the CEPSE (Counseling, Educational Psychology, and Special Education) department in the College of Education at Michigan State University, Dr. Cary Roseth, also provides administrative oversight to MMPIC by supervising Training Co-Director, Dr. Jana Aupperlee.

 The consortium is headed by two Co-Directors of Training: Dr. Aupperlee and Dr. Lancaster.

 Dr. Aupperlee is the administrative leader and leads the trainers in pursuing membership and accreditation in close contact with the co-director and the other supervisors.
 Dr. Lancaster is the practice leader and is on-site at least 30 hours a week.
 Please note that these duties are roughly labeled; the co-directors work closely to support one another, the other supervisors, and the interns.
 Please see the duties listed below.